 - Add the sour cream and stir.

-- Stir in the mushrooms if you choose to add them.
+- Stir in the mushrooms, salt, and pepper if you choose to add them.

 - Add the pasta and stir.
 Simmer until the pasta is done.